connorslade/mslicer/README.md

 Here is a demo video showing mslicer being used to slice and print [Treefrog] by [Morena Protti].
 The video is also hosted on YouTube ([here][demo-yt]) if the one below doesn't play.
+Note that this video is a little dated now (two years old).

 <https://github.com/user-attachments/assets/3dfae18c-ffa2-4cc8-a322-ad2d5b38d31f>